Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Introduction

-In this work we demonstrate that state-of-the-art sub-Doppler cooling in a single chamber apparatus is possible with natural abundance potassium source.
-As a proof-of-principle measurement we trap 5$\times10^4$ atoms in a magnetic trap, sufficiently many to enable sympathetic cooling by another species~\cite{wu2011strongly} if the magnetically trapped clouds are transferred to a second chamber with a much better vacuum.
-Our results also show that during the construction of a new experimental setup one can use cheap, natural potassium sources for optimization, thus effectively prolonging the useful lifetime of the enriched source.
+In this work we demonstrate the largest number of $^{40}$K atoms that has ever been cooled to deeply sub-Doppler temperatures in a single-chamber apparatus without using an enriched source of potassium.
+We achieve state-of-the-art final temperatures and phase-space densities, comparable with experiments that use 2D MOTs~\cite{10} or double-stage MOTs~\cite{1} as a source of pre-cooled atoms.
+Even though the final number of atoms is rather small, we are near the limit of what can be obtained in a single-chamber apparatus using a natural abundance potassium.
+As a proof-of-principle measurement, we trap 5$\times10^4$ atoms in a magnetic trap, sufficiently many to enable sympathetic cooling by another species~\cite{12} if the magnetically trapped clouds are transferred to a second chamber with a much better vacuum.
+Our results also show that during the construction of a new experimental setup for experiments with $^{40}$K, cheap natural potassium sources can be used for optimization, thus effectively prolonging the useful lifetime of the enriched source.